 For Randle, the increased exposure is coming at just the right time.
 He has just one year remaining on his rookie contract, and then will likely be a restricted free agent next summer unless the Lakers work out a deal in the next few months to give him an extension.

-Randle has already radically improved his body this summer in preperation for a contract year season.
+Randle has already radically improved his body this summer in preparation for a contract year season.
 Last year, he increased his scoring efficiency while also becoming a bit more of a distributor on the floor, racking up an impressive 3.6 assists per game, good for third in the league among power forwards.